 The Baltic Sea and especially the Gulf of Finland are considered to be two of the most mine-infested water bodies in the world.
-Estonians, who are fond of joint undertakings, have organised large-scale international marine operations to clear the seabed of mines.
-Besides those dating from both World Wars, mines from the Crimean War have also been found.
+Estonians, who are fond of joint undertakings, have organised large-scale international marine operations to clear the seabed of mines dating from both World Wars.

 In the second half of the 19th century, the sandy beaches of Narva-Jõesuu, the Kadriorg area of Tallinn, Haapsalu and Pärnu became hugely popular spas and received holiday-makers from near and far, including St Petersburg and Moscow.
-At the beginning of ı Lighthouse on Ruhnu Island.
+At the beginning of the 20th century children of better-off farmers took to